 My advice for how to have sex with a man for a woman who’s only had sex with women.
-It should just be the same right?
+It should just be the same for how to have sex with anyone else right?
 Why isn’t it?

 Hello!
 Firstly, I would like to let you know that I truly appreciate the service that is being provided here for myself, and other people/teenagers who cannot turn elsewhere for this type of information.
 Thank you.

 Awwwww thank you!
 You are welcome.
 I’m so happy that this is being read and that some people are finding it useful.
 It keeps me motivated to answer your questions, so thank you!

 I have a few questions that may be answered jointly.

 I am a bisexual female, I am 16 years of age and I am currently in a ‘serious’ relationship with a male at the moment.
 While discussing trivial things my boyfriend and I ventured onto the topic of virginity.
 I have never had sex with a male as yet.
 However, I have participated in ‘lesbian’ sex numerous times already.
 My first question is, am I still classified as a ‘virgin’?

 Gooood question.
 I think that this is up to you really.
 If ‘losing your virginity’ means the first time you have sex with anyone then you are not a virgin.
 If it’s about having sex with a man then you are (PS I’m assuming your boyfriend is cisgender here).
 My view about sex is that sex is sex, no matter who you do it with and no matter what you do.
 I don’t think that sex is all about penetration – there are loads of different kinds of sex that count as sex.
 Also, honestly, a lot of people don’t really like penetration.
 You could have non-penetrative sex with your boyfriend (many people prefer this) – would that counts as losing your virginity?